When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 Hi!
 I’m Dr. Jackie!

-I’m a Doctor of Physical therapy and pelvic floor specialist in New Orleans, with virtual services worldwide, and I specialize in supporting women through pregnancy and postpartum with pelvic floor physical therapy and coaching for every stage of motherhood.
+I’m a Doctor of Physical Therapy and pelvic floor specialist in New Orleans, with virtual services worldwide, and I specialize in supporting women through pregnancy and postpartum with pelvic floor physical therapy and coaching for every stage of motherhood.

 Pelvic heaviness / feeling like your vagina is falling out of your body